-- a) The values are based on 70 x 35 mm MGP10 timber batten (timber group JD - b) Refer to Cedral Lap span tables to determine the Batten spacing. - c) Wind loads have been determined in accordance with AS/NZS 1170.2. - General zone: Areas greater than 1200 mm from an external building corner.
-Corner zone: Areas less than 1200 mm from an external building corner. - e) Max cantilever of batten is 20% of span. - Framing deliection is limited to span/250 with the serviceability wind load equal to 68% of the LUS wind load - g) For fixing of vertical battens to noggins, the noggins and their connections to studs must be structural otherwise a layer of horizontal support frame will be required to accommodate the vertical battens to which Cedral is fixed.
+- The values are based on 70 x 35 mm - b) Refer to Cedral Lap span tables to determine the Batten spacing. - c) Wind loads have been determined in accordance with AS/NZS 1170.2 - d) General zone: Areas greater than 1200 mm from an external building corner.
+Corner zone: Areas less than 1200 mm from an external building corner. - e) Max cantilever of batten is 20% of span. - Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load. - g) For fixing of vertical battens to noggins, the noggins and their connections to studs must be structural otherwise a layer of horizontal support frame will be required to accommodate the vertical battens to which Certal is fixed

-Single layer metal support frame (batten) fixed to metal or timber framed substructure - Cedral Lap Horizontal Cedral Lap may be fixed horizontally to vertical metal top hat support frame fixed to an appropriately designed metal or timber framed substructure.
+Single layer metal support frame (batten) fixed to metal or timber framed substructure - Cedral Lap Horizontal

+Cedral Lap may be fixed horizontally to vertical metal top hat support frame fixed to an appropriately designed metal or timber framed substructure.
 The following provides information in relation to the maximum span of the top hat battens (maximum spacing between top hat batten fixings connecting the batten to a metal or timber stud frame, substructure) with respect to wind loading.